-Storing this information in your database enables you to understand donor behaviors and make better-informed decisions about how to cultivate relationships with them.
+Storing this information in your database enables you to perform proper donor data analysis so you can understand donor behaviors and make better-informed decisions about how to cultivate relationships with them.

 Be willing to expand your data collection efforts based on your objectives at a given time.
 For instance, if you’re conducting prospect research, you might collect information about a potential donor’s involvement with another organization to gauge their interest in your mission.

 3. Segment donor data for improved outreach.